Coronavirus (COVID-19) and CRPS

 Current UK Guidance for those Shielded

 For those being shielded, the ease of restrictions is being looked into at all times.
-However the current guidance for those being shielded can go outside once a day with members of their own household.
-If they live on their own they are permitted to go outside once a day with a member of another household while maintaining social distancing rules.
+However the current guidance updated 11 January 2021 for those being shielded is as follows:

 Have You Had Coronavirus COVID-19?